 MANDRAKE - MANchester DRug Analysis and Knowledge Exchange - is a licenced scientific resource, based at Manchester Metropolitan University, working in partnership with key stakeholders to facilitate rapid, robust and cost-effective chemical analysis for harm-reduction/intelligence sharing both within the Greater Manchester Region.

 MANDRAKE is England's FIRST permenant city-centre based testing and harm reduction facility, operating since 2016, supporting openscience and agencies working towards safeguarding the public.

 MANDRAKE undertaking harm reduction activities at Manchester Pride (2018)

-Since 2018, MANDRAKE has signed agreements with a number of UK-based agencies and is working with them to tackle the issues associated with the emerging threats including synthetic opiates (fentanyl and its analgoues) and MDPHP (aka.
+Since 2016, MANDRAKE has signed agreements with a number of UK-based charities, law enforcement agencies and industrial partners to proactively work with them to tackle the issues associated with emerging threats including synthetic opiates (fentanyl and its analgoues) and MDPHP (aka.
 Monkey Dust).

 MANDRAKE Testing Facilities, Manchester Metropolitan University (2017)

 For further information on the work of the MANDRAKE partnership click HERE.
 The contact details for the partnership are below: